pablobacho/esp32-manager/README.md

 Using `esp32_manager_network_wifi_start(AUTO)` will first check the contents of the `network.ssid` entry.

 - If it is empty, then an Access-Point (AP) will be created.
 You can connect to this access point using the default ssid `wifi-manager` and password `12345678`.
 These values can be changed in `esp32_manager_network.h`.
 After connecting to the AP, open a browser and go to `192.168.4.1` to configure WiFi.
-- If it is not empty, it will try to connect to a WiFi with that SSID, and it will keep trying to connect to it until it successes.
+- If it is not empty, it will try to connect to a WiFi with that SSID, and it will keep trying to connect to it until it succeeds.

-You can also specify on what mode you want WiFi to start replacing AUTO by STA or AP:
+You can also specify on which mode you want WiFi to start replacing AUTO by STA or AP:

 - `STA` or *station mode*: Will try to connect to a WiFi network with SSID and passwords already known.
 - `AP` or *AP mode*: Creates an AP (access point) a 3rd device can connect to, such as a smartphone or computer.